 Toilet training your toddler is a massive milestone, and it’s usually one we look forward to – at least the first time around!
 By the time you get to this stage, you’ve probably changed a gazillion nappies and are ready for the Big Kid undies and the freedom that comes with them.

-But while there’s a lot of toilet training tips out there for the uninitiated, there’s a lot they don’t warn you about toilet training, and a few of these might take you by surprise when your time comes.
+But while there’s a lot of toilet training tips out there for the uninitiated, there’s a lot they don’t warn you about with toilet training, and a few of these might take you by surprise when your time comes.

 Here are some toilet training realities to prepare for:

-1. It’s awful… but worth it
+1. It’s awful … but worth it

-The first few days of toilet training mean you have to stay close to home and keep them close to the potty.
-In short, it means that life for you becomes reduced to constantly asking your child if they need a wee, sitting around waiting for them to wee on the pot, and mopping up the wee accidents when they don’t quite make it.
+The first few days of toilet training mean you have to stay close to home and keep your toddler close to the potty.
+In short, it means that life for you becomes reduced to constantly asking your child if they need a wee, sitting around waiting for them to wee on the potty, and mopping up the wee accidents when they don’t quite make it.
 I got through this twice with my first two kids, but needless to say, when it came to my twins, I put it off as long as possible.
 The only thing that got me there in the end was the thought of the cash I could be saving on nappies, and you should keep this front of mind too.

 2. Poos are not always straightforward

 Your child will probably get the hang of wees on the potty soon enough, but poos can be another story.
 Some kids just can’t go without their nappy on, meaning you’ll end up trying all sorts of things to coax something out of that end while they’re on the toilet, including extravagant bribes, holes in nappies and putting the potty in different places so your toddler can *ahem* relax.
 Don’t worry, your child will learn to poo like the rest of us in their own time.